About the Girl who Finally Let the Other Shoe Drop...

 Cancer has taught me that life really is like eating an elephant, we need to tackle it one bite at a time, and that loving myself through the crazy is more powerful than any amount of anger I could muster.

-I stand for choosing joy no matter the situation, following my curiosities, and when in doubt, I follow the advice of Cinderella, “have courage and be kind”.
+I believe in choosing joy no matter the situation, following my curiosities, and when in doubt, I take Cinderella’s advice, “have courage and be kind”.

 I want to help you let go of what isn’t serving you and to move forward with guts and guile.